-Note 9 - Line of Credit
+Note 8 - Line of Credit

-The Organization has a line of credit agreement with First Citizens Bank and Trust Company with a \$50,000 borrowing limit and a maturity date of September 29, 2024.
-Interest accrues at 3.25%.
-There was no outstanding balance as of December 31, 2023 or 2022.
+The Organization has a line of credit agreement with First Citizens Bank and Trust Company with a \$50,000 borrowing limit and a maturity date of September 29, 2025.
+Interest accrues at 1% above the prime rate, which was 7.50% as of December 31, 2024.
+There was no outstanding balance as of December 31, 2024 or 2023.

-Note 10 - Net Assets without Donor Restrictions Subject to Requirements
+Note 9 - Net Assets without Donor Restrictions Subject to Requirements

 Over its history, Share has received significant financing in the form of grants from government agencies to assist in underwriting the acquisition, development and renovation of its program facilities.
 If the properties are sold, transferred, refinanced or changed as to use, the grants generally become immediately payable.
-As of December 31, 2023 and 2022, Share has complied with all asset restrictions referred to above and also has the intention and ability to continue to comply with those restrictions.
+As of December 31, 2024 and 2023, Share has complied with all asset restrictions referred to above and also has the intention and ability to continue to comply with those restrictions.
 Accordingly, no liability has been recorded in the accompanying financial statements.